 The Finishing Touches

 Because, if we did our jobs correctly, the equipment would not be moving for a long time and would remain in its new (and more efficient!) formation, we also wanted to take the day to make other improvements.
-One of these included taking a Industrial Applicator (like the one found here) and floor tape and making new walking lanes.
+One of these included taking an Industrial Applicator and floor tape and making new walking lanes.
 We also removed the old scuffed painted lines and replaced them with the same floor marking tape.

 In this particular factory, small John Deere gators were used to move parts from the end of the assembly line to our sales floor, which was near the beginning (highly inefficient).
 After the project, and the resulting change in position of our start and end points, we were able to actually eliminate the need for these vehicles.
 While a few employees lamented no longer getting to zip around in the small trucks, removing the need for moving vehicles in an environment with employees moving about on foot is always a boon to safety.